Coming In for the Kill

-Coming In for the Kill is the second and last album by British pop duo Climie Fisher, released in October 1989.
+Coming In for the Kill is the second and last album by British pop duo Climie Fisher.
+The album was released in 9 October 1989.
 The album was less successful than its predecessor Everything, peaking at number 35 in the United Kingdom.
 The track "Facts of Love" was later covered by Christian pop singer, Kim Boyce three years later on her 1992 album of the same name.

 In 2009 the record company Edsel re-released and remastered both Climie Fisher albums, and included all the original b-sides, with the notable exception of the original version of "Love Like a River".

 Track listing

 All tracks written by Simon Climie, Rob Fisher, and Dennis Morgan except where indicated.